 Brazing is a unique joining process that has proven to be one of the most versatile methods by which to permanently join many different kinds of metals/non-metals together in a variety of industries, including aerospace, automotive, electrical power, petrochemical, etc.

-What will be covered during the three days.
-Here’s some of the topics:
+What will be covered during the three days?
+Here are some of the topics:

 Who should attend this seminar?

-Instructor: Dan Kay (BMetEng, MBA), who operates his own brazing consulting practice based in Connecticut (since 1996), has been involved full-time in brazing for more than 35-years, and has taught brazing seminars throughout that entire time period.
-He received his Bachelor of Metallurgical Engineering degree from Rensselaer Polytechnic Institute in 1966, and his MBA from Michigan State University in 1982.
-He spent seven years with Handy & Harman, where he not only taught their torch-brazing seminars, but spent a lot of time in the field helping customers solve both torch and induction brazing problems.
-From there he went to Wall Colmonoy Corporation, where for fifteen years he worked closely with furnace brazing operations around the world, both atmosphere and vacuum, still teaching brazing seminars every year along the way.
-He was also responsible for the production of a highly successful brazing-newsletter that went out to thousands of people around the world.
+Instructor: Dan Kay (BMetEng, MBA), has operated his own brazing consulting practice for 25-years and has been involved full-time in brazing for almost 50-years, teaching brazing-training courses throughout that entire time period.
+He received his Bachelor of Metallurgical Engineering degree from Rensselaer Polytechnic Institute and his MBA from Michigan State University.
+He spent 30-years in corporate America in a variety of metallurgical, production, and management positions before setting up his own brazing consulting/training business in 1996.
+In his career, Dan has worked closely with furnace brazing operations around the world, both atmosphere, and vacuum, and has now been teaching brazing seminars and helping people solve brazing problems for almost 50-years.
+He is also widely published, both in technical journals and in several online blog-sites.
 Whatever method of brazing you are using (torch, induction, resistance, or furnace), you will find that Dan will provide much valuable information that you will be able to quickly apply in your operations to increase productivity.

 To Register on the Kay & Associates Website CLICK HERE